StateVoicesNational/Spoke/docs/HOWTO-use-service-managers.md

 ## Included Service Managers

-### per-campaign-bulk-send

-This service manager allows you to enable or disable bulk send per campaign.
-To use this service manager, the `ALLOW_SEND_ALL` environment variable must be set to `true` and the `BULK_SEND_CHUNK_SIZE` environment variable must be set to a positive integer.

 ### per-campaign-messageservices

 This service manager is intended for Twilio -- twilio restricts the numbers available to a